- that any

 Almogavars in the time of Alfonso...

-Turkish army fled away,
+Turkish army fled in disarray,

 chased by the

-almogavar cavalry until almost dawn.
+almogavar cavalry almost until dawn.
 The

 almogavars spent the